boazbk/tcs/lec_19_cryptography.md

 The idea in secure multiparty computation is that $n$ parties interact together to compute some  function  $F(x_0,\ldots,x_{n-1})$ where $x_i$ is the private input of the $i$-th party.
 The crucial point is that there is _no commonly trusted party or authority_ and that nothing is revealed about the secret data beyond the function's output.
 One example is an _electronic voting protocol_ where only the total vote count is revealed, with the privacy of the individual voters protected, but without having to trust any authority to either count the votes correctly or to keep information confidential.
-Another example is implementing a [second price (aka Vickery) auction](https://en.wikipedia.org/wiki/Vickrey_auction) where $n-1$ parties submit bids to an item owned by the $n$-th party, and the item goes to the higest bidder but at the price of the _second highest bid_.
+Another example is implementing a [second price (aka Vickrey) auction](https://en.wikipedia.org/wiki/Vickrey_auction) where $n-1$ parties submit bids to an item owned by the $n$-th party, and the item goes to the highest bidder but at the price of the _second highest bid_.
 Using secure multiparty computation we can implement second price auction in a way that will ensure the secrecy of the numerical values of all bids (including even the top one) except the second highest one, and the secrecy of the identity of all bidders (including even the second highest bidder) except the top one.
 We emphasize that such a protocol requires no trust even in the auctioneer itself, that will also not learn any additional information.
 Secure multiparty computation can be used even for computing  _randomized_  processes, with one example being playing Poker over the net without having to trust any server for correct shuffling of cards or not revealing the information.